msaxton/peer-review-slides/slides.md

 * The ideas in the paper are clearly expressed.

-* The conclusion(s) are well supported by the methodology, arguments, and evidence.
+* The conclusions are well supported by the methodology, arguments, and evidence.